Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 ...

-By this description, an acceleration sensor and a rate gyro sensor are mounted one by one as devices at the origin (center) of the Tank robot body.
-The states of these devices are acquired in the simple controller using the method described in Device I/O .
+This defines one acceleration sensor and one rate gyro as devices at the Tank robot body’s origin (center).
+We obtain these devices’ states in the simple controller using the method described in Input/Output for Devices.

-First, the corresponding device objects are obtained by the method described in Obtaining device objects .
+First, we obtain the corresponding device objects using the method in Obtaining Device Objects.

 AccelerationSensorPtr accelSensor;